kuzzleio/kuzzle-device-manager/doc/1/controllers/sensor/assignTenant/index.md

 code: true
 type: page
 title: assignTenant
-description: Assign a sensor to a tenant index
+description: Attach a sensor to a tenant index
 ---

 # assignTenant

-Assign a sensor to a tenant.
+Attach a sensor to a tenant.

 The sensor document will be duplicated inside the tenant "sensors" collection.